 Now determine what should be transmitted when the control is blocked.
 Upon release, the control variable follows the rule again.

-When blocked, the variable shall not be transmittedsend a specific value Value (in %) only if a value is transmitted 0 100
+not be transmittedsend a specific value Value (in %) only if a value is transmitted 0 100

 In case of a common variable for heating and cooling, 0 is always transmitted as a fixed value.